c3d/xl/README.md

 ### Computing average, min and max temperatures

-With the same sensor, and without changing anything on the target, you can also have it compute min, max and average temperatures from samples taken every 2.5 seconds:
+Again using the same sensor, and again without any code or API change on the sensor, you can also have it compute min, max and average temperatures from samples taken every 2.5 seconds:

     invoke "sensor.corp.net",
         min   -> 100.0